tmichel/tmichel.github.io/_posts/2015-03-01-view-components-in-rails.md

 There is no silver bullet.
 I couldn't find an existing gem that would solve all my problems.
 It seems that at the end I have to get dirty and write my own view components library.
 In the meantime Cells is the best option I have.

-This post became quite lenghty but I still have some thoughts on the subject.
-It is very likely I will post a follow up with a wishlist for a view components library and some code experiments.
+This post became quite lengthy but I still have some thoughts on the subject.
+It is very likely I will post a follow up with a wish list for a view components library and some code experiments.

 [1]: https://wicket.apache.org/